hwalrus/toggle/README.md

 ./gradlew build
 ```

+This also builds the frontend and packages it into the JAR under `public/`.

 ## Running

 ```bash
 ./gradlew run
 ```

-The server starts on port `10800` by default.
+The server starts on port `10800` by default and serves both the API and the web UI at [http://localhost:10800](http://localhost:10800).

 ## Testing